hl7au/au-fhir-core/input/pagecontent/comparison.md

 For more information on how AU Core relates to other implementation guides, see [Relationship with other IGs](relationship.html).

 ### Profile comparison
+A resource may be compliant to multiple implementation guides.
+In addition to AU Core profiles, a FHIR resource may be compliant to profiles published in project implementation guides, other national implementation guides, or international implementation guides.

 Compliance refers to a resource meeting all the requirements, constraints, and standards specified in a particular FHIR profile or an implementation guide.
 These requirements can include mandatory elements, cardinality constraints, data types, terminology bindings, and extensions.
-A resource may be compliant with multiple implementation guides.
-For example, in addition to AU Core profiles, a FHIR resource may be compliant with profiles published in project implementation guides, other national implementation guides, or international implementation guides.

 The table below provides a profile only comparison from AU Core to other implementation guides.
 It indicates whether a resource compliant with a particular AU Core profile also satisfies (i.e., is compliant with) a profile from [International Patient Access](https://hl7.org/fhir/uv/ipa/STU1/), [International Patient Summary](https://hl7.org/fhir/uv/ips/STU1.1/), or [US Core](https://hl7.org/fhir/us/core/STU7/).
-See [Relationship to AUCDI and other IGs](https://build.fhir.org/ig/hl7au/au-fhir-core/relationship.html) for more information on the relationship of AU Core to these implementation guides.

-Compliance in the reverse direction is not guaranteed.
-This means a resource that is compliant with International Patient Access, International Patient Summary, or US Core **MAY NOT** be compliant with AU Core.
-In the future, we may provide reverse comparisons and CapabilityStatement comparison.
+Compliance in the reverse direction is not guaranteed, i.e. a resource that is compliant with International Patient Access, International Patient Summary, or US Core **MAY NOT** be compliant with AU Core.Future updates may include reverse comparisons and CapabilityStatement evaluations.

 Legend:
 - **Compliant**: An AU Core compliant resource meets all requirements of the compared profile.
 Flagged with a <img src="green_checkmark.svg.png" width="20"/>.
 - **Additional requirements**: An AU Core compliant resource is compatible, but additional changes may be needed to meet all requirements of the compared profile.
 Flagged with an <img src="orange_checkmark.svg.png" width="20"/>.
 - **Incompatible**: An AU Core compliant resource is incompatible with the compared profile.
 A resource cannot be compliant to both.
 Flagged with a <img src="cross_red_circle.svg.png" width="20"/>.
 - **No equivalent profile**: When AU Core profile has no equivalent in compared implementation guides, it is flagged with a <img src="minus_symbol.svg.png" width="20"/>.

 Where additional requirements are identified, more information is provided in the sections below.

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">